Khushi130404/MediaPlayer/README.md

 - Progress Bar: Visual representation of song progress with duration.

 - Notification Service: Controls and song details appear in the notification panel while playing

+## Installation

+1. Clone the repository or download the project.

+2. Open the project in Android Studio.

+3. Build and run the app on an emulator or physical device.